raspberrypilearning/getting-started-with-the-pico/en/step_7.md

 **Run** your code.

-When you press the button, the LED should switch from on to off, (and from off to on!)turn on, if it is off and off if it is on.
-If you hold the button down, it will flash.
+When you press the button, the LED should switch from on to off (or from off to on).

 --- /task ---